Remember that blog post about my New Year’s resolution to eat healthier? And how Day 8 is my downfall?

 - In a large bowl, stir together the milk and Panko breadcrumbs and let sit for 5 minutes.

-- Add the ground pork, ground veal, minced garlic, Chinese five-spice powder, chopped scallions, beaten egg, soy sauce and sesame sauce to the bowl.
+- Add the ground pork, minced garlic, Chinese five-spice powder, chopped scallions, beaten egg, soy sauce and sesame sauce to the bowl.
 Use your hands to thoroughly combine the meat mixture, and then shape it into balls using about 3 tablespoons of meat per meatball.

 - Place the shaped meatballs into the prepared pan and bake for 15 minutes, or until the meatballs are fully cooked.